Those looking to buy a home, along with existing owners, may have come across the term “mortgage rate lock-in effect” lately.

 Here’s the problem – now that rates have doubled, many of these homeowners don’t want to give up their low rate.
 Or perhaps worse, can’t.

-What Is the Mortgage Rate Lock-In Effect?
+Is the Mortgage Rate Lock-In Effect a Good Thing or a Bad Thing?

 In a nutshell, the mortgage rate lock-in effect is a phenomenon where borrowers are essentially trapped in their homes thanks to very cheap mortgages.